bantex01/nagios_aws/README.md

 [AWS/ELB]
 RequestCount = 2

-This will process all messages from the AWS/ELB namespace and the metric RequestCount, it will send the alert to the NRDP at the Nagios severity level 2 (CRITICAL)
+This will process all messages from the AWS/ELB namespace and the metric RequestCount, it will send the alert to NRDP at the Nagios severity level 2 (CRITICAL)